John A. McCarthy: Ambassador to the Holy See

-On 29 April 2012, Australian Prime Minister, Julia Gillard, and Foreign Minister, Bob Carr, announced the appointment of McCarthy as Australia's Ambassador to the Holy See.
+On 29 April 2012, Australian prime minister, Julia Gillard, and foreign minister, Bob Carr, announced the appointment of McCarthy as Australia's Ambassador to the Holy See.

 McCarthy discussed the position with The Catholic Weekly: "It is always a privilege and an honour to be called on to represent your country.
 I am thankful to our Government for the opportunity to represent Australia in this important role in this great place, and to be able to go with Christine to the Eternal City and to have the occasion, opportunity and the presence of the Holy Father (i.e., the Pope) to put Australia’s case and to represent my country in that way.
 I am on a 90-degree learning curve, I learn more every day.
 Ambassadors to the Holy See go back into the fable of time.
 The journey I undertake for Australia is the oldest continuous political journey in the world and in history.
 It goes back to the fourth century of the Christian era."

 Acknowledging his predecessor in Rome: "Tim Fischer is a benchmark; he is also a challenge.
 There are some challenges I will not take up.
 I will never compete with Tim about trains and about the range of hats that I may have.
 However, I do hope to follow him in being able to put to the dicasteries and congregations of the Holy See, positions that Australia has on human rights, inter-faith dialogue, food security, peace in our world and region, all areas in which the Holy See has influence."

 Taking up his posting in August 2012, McCarthy presented his diplomatic credentials to Pope Benedict XVI on 5 November 2012.

 He led the development of St Peters Cricket Club in 2013 and then the Vatican Cricket Team in 2014.

 McCarthy concluded his mission to the Holy See on 29 January 2016.

+McCarthy was appointed a Member of the Order of Australia in the 2025 King's Birthday Honours for "significant service to the Catholic Church in Australia, to the law, and to sports administration".

 Family life

-McCarthy married concert pianist Christine Slattery in 1973.
-Christine is the National Convenor of the Society for Eucharistic Adoration, serves on the Liturgical Commission for the Archdiocese of Sydney, and has written and lectured extensively on Catholic themes.
-The McCarthys have three daughters and three sons.
+McCarthy married Christine Anne Slattery in the Chapel of St John's College, University of Sydney in 1973, and was married for 50 years until Christine's death in November 2023.
+Christine McCarthy DSS was an accomplished musician, concert pianist, accompanist and composer, the National Convenor of the Society for Eucharistic Adoration, served on the Liturgical Commission for the Archdiocese of Sydney, and wrote and lectured extensively on Catholic themes.
+The McCarthys have three daughters and three sons, Theresa, Claire, Anthony, James, Helena and Gerard.
 Their second daughter, Claire McCarthy is an acclaimed Australian film director.
 Their second son, Father James McCarthy, is a priest of the Archdiocese of Sydney; he studied for the priesthood in Rome and was ordained in 2009.